Is a dog harness better than a collar? Can’t decide between a collar or a harness? Behold the ultimate guide to what’s best for your dog.

 There are also such things as Prong Collars.
 These look like a piece of kit straight out of the torture chamber.
-In fact, these are more humane than a choke collar which can apply an almost continuous pressure.
+In fact, these are more humane than a choke collar which can apply almost continuous pressure.
 Whereas a Prong Collar is designed to only pinch the dog’s skin and then release.
 Dogs that need correction collars are probably good candidates for training classes and a two-point control harness.

 However you choose to control your dog, there is a huge responsibility on owners to ensure that their animals behave properly.
 A report in July 2018 by the Royal Veterinary College and featured on the ITV News identified the fact that dogs that misbehave are likely to have a reduced life expectancy.

 Dogs that misbehave outside and are not under the handler’s control are likely to be more at risk of compromised welfare.
 Owners can struggle to cope.
 Owners may sometimes resort to control collars.
-However these should actually only be used in the hands of the experienced.
+However, these should actually only be used in the hands of the experienced.

 On a lighter note

 On a lighter note, a small lottery win might allow you to treat yourself to a diamond-encrusted harness for your trusty canine friend.
-Available from the Canadian company, Buddy Belts, under their luxury brand, Brikk, the harness is made of the softest lambskin, with 24-carat yellow gold-plated inserts and embellished with diamonds.
+Available from the Canadian company, Buddy Belts, under their luxury brand, Brikk, the harness is made of the softest lambskin, with 24-karat yellow gold-plated inserts and embellished with diamonds.
 This will set you back a cool $10,000.

 For chilly days, it is possible to buy a coat and dog harness combined.
 This is ideal for dogs with scant coat or oldies.
 There are Union Jack harnesses for the patriotic but one of the best outfits seen recently at a UK horse trial was a Jack Russell terrier bitch walking the course with the rider in hand, in a plain black harness but with a Willberry Wonder pony attached to her back.